Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

   - Please turn in your completed problem sets as an electronic copy via Canvas.
   - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations)

 **GOALS:** Reflect on the engineering design cycle: Design, Build, and Test (DBT) and its role in Bioengineering.
-Prepare for quantitative estimations in living matter (both related to what makes living matter unique and DBT cycles).

 ## (Q1) MOSIS (20 pts)